pablom/zfrog/examples/nohttp/readme.md

-zFrog NOHTTP example
+zFrog pure TCP/IP example

-Note that this example only works if zfrog was built with CF_NOHTTP=1
+Note that this example only works if zfrog was built with CF_NO_HTTP=1

 Test: